Ragarnoy/GBMU/docs/RTC.md

 # Real Time Clock

-The **Real Time Clock** (refered as RTC in this document) of certain Cartridge allow a Game to kept track of time even when the Gameboy is off.
+The **Real Time Clock** (refered as RTC in this document) of certain Cartridge allows a Game to keep track of time even when the Gameboy is off.

-To do that the cartridge power an hardware RTC with its on-cartridge battery.
+To do that the cartridge powers an hardware RTC with its on-cartridge battery.

 ## RTC registers

 The RTC have the following registers.
-All of the register are contained in a `u8`.
+All of the registers are contained in a `u8`.

-The RTC regs all to keep track of the time up to `512 days 23 hours 59 minutes 59 seconds`
+The RTC regs keep track of the time up to `511 days 23 hours 59 minutes 59 seconds`

 | Name    | Description                               | Range Value |
 | ------- | ----------------------------------------- | ----------- |